Welcome to the James Madison Program at Princeton University!

 PARKING AND UNIVERSITY PERMITS

-If you will be parking a car on the Princeton campus during business hours, you are required to obtain a no-fee parking decal and hangtag from the Transportation and Parking Services Office on the A floor of the New South building.
-You must go in person to obtain your parking permit, and you will be required to show proof of university employment.
-You will also need to provide the license plate number, model, make, and year of your vehicle.
-You will be issued a hang tag and decal for a specific lot.
-You must park only in the designated lot or risk being ticketed by Department of Public Safety.
+If you will be parking a car on the Princeton campus during business hours, you are required to obtain a no-fee virtual parking permit from the Transportation and Parking Services Office on the A floor of the New South building.
+Please visit the Transportation and Parking website for details on how to register your vehicle.
+You will need to provide the license plate number, model, make, and year of your vehicle.
+You must park only in your designated lot or risk being ticketed by Department of Public Safety.
 You may register up to two cars, but you may park only one vehicle on campus at a time.

 On Campus Calling Procedures: In order to dial an on-campus extension, you will dial internally by entering “8” followed by the last four digits of the on-campus phone number you wish to call.
 These four digits are referred to as the “extension”.